 The questions can be formulated before the shareholders’ meeting (in writing by letter or by electronic means to the address indicated in the convening notice) or (orally) during the shareholders’ meeting.
 Questions formulated in writing or by electronic means must reach Umicore at the latest on the 6th calendar day before the shareholders’ meeting; they will only be answered if the shareholder has complied with the admission formalities (registration and confirmation procedure) for the shareholders’ meeting concerned.

 Other information rights

 All Umicore shareholders are granted specific information rights under the Belgian Code of companies and associations.

 Most of these information rights relate to shareholders’ meetings.
-These include the right to have access to and to obtain at no cost copies of (i) the text of the convening notices and the revised agenda (if any), (ii) the total number of shares and voting rights, (iii) the documents that will be submitted to the shareholders’ meeting (annual accounts and reports), (iv) a resolution proposal or, where no resolution is proposed to be adopted, a comment from the board of directors for each item on the agenda of the meeting, (v) as the case may be, the resolution proposals filed by shareholders as soon as practicable after the company receives them and (vi) the forms that may be used to vote by proxy and postal voting.
+These include the right to have access to and to obtain at no cost copies of (i) the text of the convening notices and the revised agenda (if any), (ii) the total number of shares and voting rights, (iii) the documents that will be submitted to the shareholders’ meeting (annual accounts and reports), (iv) a resolution proposal or, where no resolution is proposed to be adopted, a comment from the supervisory board for each item on the agenda of the meeting, (v) as the case may be, the resolution proposals filed by shareholders as soon as practicable after the company receives them and (vi) the forms that may be used to vote by proxy and postal voting.
 These documents/data can be accessed on Umicore’s website (www.umicore.com) and, on business days and during normal office hours, at the registered office of Umicore SA/NV, Broekstraat 31 rue du Marais, B-1000 Brussels as from the date of publication of the convening notice.
 In addition, holders of registered shares will receive the above mentioned documentation together with the convening notice for the shareholders’ meeting.